Kathryn L. Cottingham

-Kathryn Linn Cottingham is a Professor of Ecology, Evolution, Environment and Society in the John Sloan Dickey Center for International Understanding at Dartmouth College.
+Kathryn Linn Cottingham is an American ecologist.
+She is a Professor of Ecology, Evolution, Environment and Society in the John Sloan Dickey Center for International Understanding at Dartmouth College.
 She is a Fellow of the Ecological Society of America and American Association for the Advancement of Science.
 From 2020 she will serve as editor-in-chief of the journal Ecology.

 Early life and education

 Cottingham earned her bachelor's degree at Drew University in 1990.
 Here she majored in mathematics and biology, and played lacrosse and field hockey.
 Cottingham played Lacrosse in the National Collegiate Athletic Association Division III Tournament during her first season and was on the team that won the 1988 Middle Atlantic Conference championship.
 She was the only NCAA Division III athlete to earn one of the Disney Scholar-Athlete Awards.
 She moved to the University of Wisconsin–Madison for her graduate studies, where she earned her master's and doctoral degrees under the supervision of Steve Carpenter.
 She was supported by an National Collegiate Athletic Association postgraduate fellowship.
 Her PhD research in the Center for Limnology evaluated the effects of nutrients and the food web structure on freshwater plankton.
 She was one of the first cohort of postdoctoral researchers at the National Center for Ecological Analysis and Synthesis, where she developed early warning indicators and ways to study community dynamics.